sktime/enhancement-proposals/steps/25_pytorch_forecasting_dsipts/step.md

 * model layer = T
 * improvement compared to `pytorch-forecasting`, because there is a data uniformization layer
     * but unfortunately D1 is not in the form of `DataSet` which would allow scaling
-    * model uniformization layer from layer D2, but not D1
+    * model uniformization layer from layer D2 onwards, but not D1

 ### mid-level interfaces